Isabel Pérez Farfante: Early life and education

-Isabel Pérez Farfante was born July 24, 1916 in Havana, Cuba.
+Farfante was born July 24, 1916, in Havana, Cuba.
 Her parents had moved from Spain to Cuba.
 When she was a teenager, her parents sent her to Asturias, Spain to attend high school.
 Farfante went on to attend the Complutense University of Madrid, only to be sent back to Cuba, since her family were Republicans, during the Spanish Civil War.
 Upon her return to Cuba, she finished her Bachelor of Science in 1938 from the University of Havana.
 After graduation she worked as an associate professor at the University.
 She married economist and geographer, Gerardo Canet Álvarez in 1941.

-Pérez Farfante was awarded a Guggenheim Fellowship in 1942 for biology and ecology.
+Farfante was awarded a Guggenheim Fellowship in 1942 for biology and ecology.
 This award, along with an Alexander Agassiz Fellowship in oceanography and zoology, and a fellowship at the Woods Hole Oceanographic Institution, helped support her attendance at Radcliffe College.
 She received her master's in biology in 1944.
 This made her one of the first women to attend Harvard University.
 She then went on to get her Ph.D. from Radcliffe.

+Career

-During this time she met Thomas Barbour in Washington, D.C.
-Farfante was struggling to garner support for her projects in her department, and Barbour advised she work at Harvard.
+While at Radcliffe, Farfante met Thomas Barbour in Washington, D.C.
+Farfante was struggling to garner support for her projects in her department, and Barbour advised she work at Harvard University.
 Barbour promised to help her obtain work there, and followed through, from 1946 until 1948 she was Associate Curator of the Museum of Comparative Zoology at Harvard.
-In 1948 she earned her Ph.D. from Radcliffe, making her the first Cuban woman to obtain her doctoral degree from an Ivy League school.
-After graduation, she returned to Cuba.
+In 1948, she earned her Ph.D. from Radcliffe, making her the first Cuban woman to obtain her doctoral degree from an Ivy League school.
+Following graduation, she returned to Cuba.

-1960s

-Upon return to Cuba, Pérez Farfante served as full professor at the University of Havana until 1960.
+Upon return to Cuba, Farfante served as full professor at the University of Havana until 1960.
 She also served as a shrimp researcher and then the director of the Cuban Fisheries Research Center until 1960, while still serving as professor.
 During this time, Pérez Farfante and husband Gerardo Canet supported the change of government with Fidel Castro.
 Pérez Farfante began having conflicts with the newly appointed co-director of the Research Center.
 Around that time, it was requested that Canet accompany Che Guevara on trips abroad.
 Canet declined, wanting to be close to his wife and two sons.
-This led to the couples inclusion on the Cuban government's blacklist.
+This led to the couple's inclusion on the Cuban government's blacklist.
 They sent their sons to the United States and a month later the two fled Cuba, leaving behind all their personal items, except one suitcase.

-Pérez Farfante, with her family, returned to Cambridge, Massachusetts, and Pérez Farfante found work back at the Museum of Comparative Zoology.
-There, she served as associate in invertebrate zoology from 1961 until 1969.
-For a number of years she did independent research, receiving funding from Radcliffe College and the National Science Foundation.
+Farfante and her family returned to Cambridge, Massachusetts, where she began working at the Museum of Comparative Zoology, serving as an associate in invertebrate zoology from 1961 until 1969.
+She did independent research, receiving funding from Radcliffe College and the National Science Foundation.
 She started working as systematic zoologist at the National Marine Fisheries Service lab at the National Museum of Natural History (NMNH) in Washington, D.C.